About me

 - LSA.
 Handout.
 Referential vs. Impersonal you in English (with Raffaella Zanuttini)

-- Ndebele Passive-like constructions
+- Ndebele Passive-like Impersonals (in prep)

 - Attributive N-N compounds in Lithuanian: a DM approach (with Yuriy Kushnir)